Rabrg/rabrg.github.io/index.md

 ### Work

 - **2022 - now:** retrieval, agents, and metacognition at OpenAI
-- **2020 - 2022:** election integrity and aligning News Feed ranking with human values at Meta
+- **2020 - 2022:** election integrity and News Feed ranking at Meta